Unleash/unleash/website/docs/reference/integrations/jira-cloud-plugin-usage.md

 ### Toggle status as part of Issue view

-Once you've connected at least one toggle to an issue, our plugin will list the current status of each environment for that toggle.
+Once you've connected at least one toggle to an issue, the Unleash plugin will list the current status of each environment for that toggle.
 If the current user is allowed to edit the issue, they can also enable or disable environments directly from Jira.